 Performing a snapshot of an old chain and starting a new one

 Moving blockchain from legacy to new coinbase requires taking care of user accounts balances.
-One of the possible several but convenient one solutions is scanning all transactions form block 0 to the latest one and calculating balances of all affected accounts.
-Snapshot created that way should be included in a set of pre-mined balances.
-A good example of that type of transaction is present in Block #1 of Exchange Coin network – https://explorer.excc.co/premine/
+One of the possible several but convenient solutions is scanning all transactions from block 0 to the latest one and calculating the balances of all affected accounts.
+Snapshots created that way should be included in a set of pre-mined balances.

-We hope that this description of the few challenges that we recently faced during our work on Exchange Coin will help you answer the question of how to start a new blockchain properly?
+We hope that this description of the few challenges we recently faced during our work on Exchange Coin will help you answer the question of how to properly start a new blockchain.